 Today, at least in terms of the vital reproductive role, there is hardly anything like a defined cultural concept of “womanhood” or “manhood.”
 Indeed, it seems to me that “manhood” especially has become a word without a definition.
 I suspect this is partly due to the outworking of the sexual revolution which shifted the focus of sex from pair bonding and reproduction to sex as primarily for individual pleasure; and partly due to a growing fixation on the wants and desires of the very small minority who are non-heterosexual.

 What should those templates look like?
 I don’t know.
 If forced to give an answer, I would most likely fall back on some comfortable, nostalgic view – hardly objective or scientific.

 Objective anthropologists and sociologists (if courageous ones can be found) might give a good start.
-Perhaps the place to begin is acknowledging the sexual dimorphism in humans that co-evolved as our ancestors became, well, human.
-All those differences; size, body fat, musculature, flexibility, body hair, bone sructure, etc., and of course, brain wiring, co-evolved in varying environments as adaptations for successful reproduction.
+Perhaps the place to begin is acknowledging the sexual dimorphism in humans that co-evolved as our ancestors became, human.
+All those differences; size, body fat, musculature, flexibility, body hair, bone structure, etc., and of course, brain wiring, co-evolved in varying environments as adaptations for successful reproduction.
 We have different races as our ancestors migrated into and adapted to different environments.
 We have sexual di-morphisms as our ancestors adapted to the demands of successful reproduction.
 Those sexual di-morphisms that are common to all races are probably the most innate and therefore may provide a foundation for such templates.

 It would seem that society needs to engage in a conversation; what are the best templates for defining “womanhood” and “manhood,” i.e., what would be the best sets of values, practices, responsibilities, expectations, attitudes and disciplines to maximize the probability of successful reproduction – in short, the image of what it is to be a (reproductively successful) man or woman while at the same time maximizing the ability and freedom to realize one’s individual potential and pursue one’s dreams?
 And then, of course, how might we get there from the current confusions and distractions.